Close

 Gradient Progress

-Customizing the progress bar in order to use a color gradient instead of a solid color could be done via the exposed gradient slot and IgrCircularGradient which defines the gradient stops.
+The progress bar can be customized to use a color gradient instead of a solid color by using the gradient slot and the IgrCircularGradient component, which defines the gradient stops.

 <IgrCircularProgress >